uploadcare/uploadcare-rails/README.md

 `uploadcare-rails` is a Rails integration for Uploadcare built on top of the rewritten `uploadcare-ruby` client API.

+The current stable branch is shipping as the `5.0.0.rc1` release candidate line.

 The gem is centered on:

 - `Uploadcare::Rails.client` for the default app-level client